 It may look like nothing else on the road, but the BMW i3 is an easy car to adapt to and its electric power system offers a few handy advantages – not least immediate 'shove' when you floor the accelerator.
 The i3's tall design comes in handy, too – its raised driving position makes it perfect for manoeuvring in city streets and, while the suspension can be a little bumpy, silently darting in and out of traffic is a simple and pleasurable experience.

-The i3’s special skinny tyres don’t offer as much grip as a conventional BMW, but it's still lots of fun to drive, with traditionally playful rear-wheel-drive handling.
-Once underway, the i3’s regenerative braking system (which slows the car when you take your foot off the accelerator) means you almost never have to put your foot on the brake pedal.
+The i3, with its special skinny tyres, doesn’t offer as much grip as a conventional BMW, but it's still lots of fun to drive, with traditionally playful rear-wheel-drive handling and accurate steering.
+Once under way, the i3’s regenerative-braking system (which slows the car when you take your foot off the accelerator) means you almost never have to put your foot on the brake pedal to bring it to a stop.
 This is a strange sensation at first, but you quickly get used to it.

 The i3s goes a bit further to appeal to enthusiastic drivers, thanks to wider, grippier tyres and a greater distance between the rear wheels.
 This allows it to offer a more entertaining drive, at the slight expense of battery range.
 It doesn't ride as well as the standard model, however, and its weight and height mean the i3s doesn’t quite convince as an alternative hot hatch.